brineryte/brineryte.github.io/_posts/2021-08-02-sqlite-pytest-xdist.md

     sqlite_db.delete_accounts_in_use(accountId)
 ```

 As you can see, that one is painfully simple.
-All that's left is to call it to plug all of this in!
+All that's left is to plug all of this in!
 Here is a neutered sample of how I'm using this in the scope of my tests:

 ```python
     def test_PlacingOrder(self):